giofontana/redhat-demos/odf-mysql/README.md

-# K8s manifests to test Persistent Volume creation from OpenShift Data Foundation StorageClasses
+# K8s manifests to test Persistent Volume creation using OpenShift Data Foundation StorageClasses

 1. Change the mysql-cephfd/kustomization.yaml and mysql-cephrbd/kustomization.yaml to reflect your image registry.
 Example: